- Instructions for Form 1120-H - Introductory Material

 If two or more amounts must be added to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.

 The association must pay any tax due in full no later than the due date for filing its tax return (not including extensions).
 Do not include the payment with the tax return.
-However, see the instructions for Line 24.
+However, see the Line 24.
 Amount owed, later.

 Electronic deposit requirement.